 Exemption from Compliance (Ref: Para.
-9-14)
+10)

-- A18.
+- A28.
 The Council has the discretion to grant exemptions and/or extension to members for compliance with the CPD requirements.
 Such extensions and exemptions will only be granted under special circumstances.
-No exemption will be granted to members holding practising certificates or specialist designations or directorship of any companies.
-Exemptions of a State Board or of the above-mentioned GAA institutes from CPD compliance are not recognized by the Institute. - A19.
+No exemption will be granted to members holding Practising Certificates or the roles of Responsible Persons of registered PIE auditor or Specialist Designations or directorship of any companies.
+Exemptions of the above-mentioned GAA institutes from CPD compliance are not recognized by the Institute. - A29.
 Application for exemption or extension supported by documentary evidence, if appropriate, should be made in writing to the Institute.
 All applications will be considered on a case by case basis.
-The exemption will be valid for the ensuing years unless there are changes in circumstances.
-Appendix provides information about the criteria which the Institute may take into account in considering applications by members for exemption from the Institute's CPD requirements.
+The exemption will be valid for the ensuing years or for a period determined by the Institute as appropriate, unless there are changes in circumstances.
+Appendix 2 provides information about the criteria which the Institute may take into account in considering applications by members for exemption from the Institute's CPD requirements.